Ebin Wilson: Coaching career

 After playing in the 1902 Rose Bowl and graduating from Michigan, Wilson became the 15th head football coach at Wabash College in Crawfordsville, Indiana.
 When the hiring of Wilson was announced, the college newspaper at Wabash reported:

 Wabash college students believe that they have this year a coach who will do more toward strengthening the team and promoting interests of football in general than has been done in many years in the past.
 Coach Wilson is the man in whom we place this confidence.
 Through many years of experience on college elevens, he has certainly gained no mean knowledge of the find points of the game and what is more he has the ability of imparting this knowledge to the players.
 He states that in drilling the team he expects to follow closely the tactics which he learned in Michigan under Coach Fielding H. Yost, and, in addition, to teach some new plays of his own invention which he is sure are winners.

 After Wilson took over as coach in the fall of 1902, the Wabash team compiled a 2–4–2 record that season.
 In 1903, Wilson led the team to a record of 9–3, including shutout victories over Indiana (5–0), Butler (46–0), Hanover (51–0), and DePauw (10–0), and an 87–5 win over Franklin.
 The 1903 Wabash team outscored its opponents by a combined score of 274 to 74.
 In the final game of the 1903 season, Wabash was beaten by Notre Dame, 34–0.
-His career coaching record at Wabash was 11–7–2.

 Wilson became the football coach at Alma College in 1904.
 In addition to coaching football, Wilson was the school's physical director and instructor of physical training for men.